Moraine¶

 Use Moraine when you want a private record of what your agents did across

-harnesses such as Codex, Claude Code, Kimi CLI, and Hermes.
-The default setup
+harnesses such as Codex, Claude Code, Cursor, Kimi CLI, Hermes, and Pi Coding

-runs on your machine and writes runtime state under ~/.moraine.
+Agent.
+The default setup runs on your machine and writes runtime state under

 What You Get¶